Overview

 vg seed agents --target . --targets agents

-# Creates .agents/AGENTS.mdAgent Instructions Template
+# Creates AGENTS.mdAgent Instructions Template

 # Vectra Guard - AI Agent Instructions